Conics meeting eight lines over perfect fields: Introduction

-The classical count of conics meeting 8 general lines in $\mb{P}^3_\mb{C}$ is given by $\int_X c_1(\mc{O}_X(1))^8=92$~\cite[Ex 3.2.22]{Ful98}.
-The enriched count of conics meeting 8 general lines over a field $k$ is given by the Euler class $e(\mc{O}_X(1)^{\oplus 8})\in\GW(k)$, which we can compute using a result of Srinivasan and Wickelgren~\cite[Proposition 19]{SW21}.
-This Euler class is equal to a sum of local information over the set of conics $(H,q)$ meeting $L_1,\ldots,L_8$ \cite[Theorem 3]{KW21}:
+The classical count of conics meeting 8 general lines in $\mb{P}^3_\mb{C}$ is given by $\int_X c_1(E)^8=92$~\cite[Section 9.7.3]{eisenbud_harris_2016}.
+The enriched count of conics meeting 8 general lines over a field $k$ is given by the Euler number $e(E^{\oplus 8})\in\GW(k)$, which we can compute using a result of Srinivasan and Wickelgren~\cite[Proposition 19]{SW21}.
+This Euler number is equal to a sum of local information over the set of conics $(H,q)$ meeting $L_1,\ldots,L_8$ \cite[Theorem 3]{KW21}: